Do you love coming up with creative solutions to help people work smarter?

 This is slightly higher than the national average for jobs with a more narrow focus on facilities.
 The average annual salary for a facilities manager in the United States is $63,324, according to ZipRecruiter, although this also varies depending on region and responsibilities.

-While both positions typically involve managing people, the pay difference may account for the additional responsibilities workplace strategists often have in contributing to business outcomes.
+While both positions typically involve people management and workplace management, the pay difference may account for the additional responsibilities workplace strategists often have in contributing to business outcomes.
 While a facilities manager has traditionally been more involved in overseeing buildings and operations, the workplace strategist title implies a greater focus on managing broader changes that contribute to the company’s bottom line.
 However, the line between these two roles is becoming blurred as facilities managers feel greater pressure to serve similar functions.

 You may not have “workplace strategy” in your title now, but it may be a more accurate description of your current role.
-If you’ve become more involved in overseeing the overall employee experience and managing workplace change as well as physical buildings, it may be time to ask for a promotion!
+If you’ve become more involved in overseeing the overall employee experience and workplace management strategies as well as physical buildings, it may be time to ask for a promotion!